Federal Reserve’s attention to climate risk draws ire from Republicans

 Democrats, meanwhile, have called on all financial regulators, including the Fed, to ramp up their oversight to include issues tied to climate change.

-“We can’t always predict what it might be,” committee chair Sherrod Brown (D-Ohio) said at Thursday’s hearing.
+“We can’t always predict what it might be,” Sherrod Brown (D-Ohio), the committee chair, said at Thursday’s hearing.
 “In this case, though, we can predict something that’s going to hurt the economy.
 We know that climate change threatens the country’s financial stability.”

 Powell has said the government’s response to climate change must come from elected officials in Congress and the White House.
 But the Fed’s role is to ensure the resilience of the financial system, including through the regulation of banks and other financial institutions.